| |

-Baking soda and vinegar make for one of the best and easiest science experiments for young kids!
+Baking soda and vinegar make one of the best and easiest science experiments for young kids!
 You can build so many themes around this basic science activity.
-This season we are making a mini volcano from mini pumpkins for an EASY fall science experiment!
+This season, we are making a mini pumpkin volcano for an easy science experiment!

 Mini Pumpkin Volcano